-Grades A, A, B, C, D, E, F or G indicate the standard a candidate achieved at Cambridge IGCSE.
+Grades A\, A, B, C, D or E indicate the standard a candidate achieved at Cambridge O Level.

-A is the highest and G is the lowest.
-'Ungraded' means that the candidate's performance did not meet the standard required for grade G. 'Ungraded' is reported on the statement of results but not on the certificate.
+A\ is the highest and E is the lowest.
+'Ungraded' means that the candidate's performance did not meet the standard required for grade E. 'Ungraded' is reported on the statement of results but not on the certificate.

-In specific circumstances your candidates may see one of the following letters on their statement of results:
+In specific circumstances, your candidates may see one of the following letters on their statement of results: